If you’ve got carpet in your home, you’ll understand how discolored and worn it can look, especially if it’s light-colored.

 Most steam mops have a flat design for gliding over hard floors.
 Naturally, there’s going to be some resistance on a carpet.
 But this is where a carpet glider comes into play.

-This attachment may be provided with your steam mop or you might be able to purchase one.
-They are made from plastic and easily attach onto the mop head.
+The seller may provide this attachment with your steam mop, or you might be able to purchase one.
+They are made from plastic and easily attach to the mop head.

 4. Should I Use a Carpet Cleaner With a Steam Mop?

 Actually, this may damage your steam mop and carpet.
-The beauty of using a steam mop is that you can sanitize your carpets without the need for any chemicals.
-This means it may be a good option for people with allergies or sensitivities.
+The beauty of using a steam mop is that you can sanitize your carpets without any chemicals, making it a suitable option for people with allergies or sensitivities.
+As a home with kids and pets, we love steam cleaning since there are no toxic ingredients.

 Some companies feature scented demineralized steam mop water.
 However, this may not be suitable for the carpet.
 It’s always recommended to follow the directions for your steam mop model or consult the manufacturer if you’re unsure.